The Usual Answers

 Often, when you feel depressed and you’re looking for answers, you are told to:

 - “do things you used to like to do even though you don’t want to”

 - “make sure you keep up with or cultivate your social and supportive relationships”

-Essentially, what you are being told is that if you use the power of your mind to make yourself do all these things, you won’t be depressed anymore.
+Essentially, you are being told that if you use the power of your mind to make yourself do all these things, you won’t be depressed anymore.
 While this may be true, the problem with depression is that if it is severe enough, you are not in a state of mind (or body) from which you can make yourself do these things.

 Whether you have decided to go “the medication route” or not, the last piece of advice you will generally find online about how to relieve depression when you can’t beat it on your own is to “know when to seek professional help,” or to “know that there is no shame in talking to someone.”

 It entails combining therapeutic physical work on your depressed body and therapeutic discussion of the historical emotional experiences that underlie your ongoing or intermittent depression.